 5. What’s a typical day for your persona? ☕

 What time do they wake up?
 What type of transportation do they use to get to work?
 What are their weekends like?
-What do they do with their evenings? etc.
+What do they do in their evenings? etc.

-By imagining a typical day in the life of your persona, you’re experiencing the same moments as him/her in a fictitious way, and you’ll therefore have an easier time identifying when you can be in touch with them.
+By imagining a typical day in the life of your persona, you’re experiencing the same moments as him/her in a fictitious way, and you’ll therefore have an easier time identifying when you can get in touch with them through your podcast.

 6. So what are the possible contact points? 🤝

-Using the typical day you defined in the previous question, you can then identify the times your listener is available and take advantage of them to promote your podcast.
+Using the typical day you defined in the previous question, you can then identify the times your listener is available and take advantage of that time to promote your podcast.